eclipse/mosaic.website/content/post/remote-operated-driving/index.md

 ![alternative text for search engines](overview.png)

 **Remote-Operated Driving** is the bridge technology from human towards fully automated driving.
-In situations outside the driving domain of a highly-automated vehicle, e.g. if data is missing or the autonomous function is unsure to make a certain decision, remote-operation is the key.
+In situations outside the driving domain of a highly-automated vehicle, e.g. if data is missing, or the autonomous function is unsure to make a certain decision, remote-operation is the key.
 Also, in other use-cases, remote-operated driving is a helpful technique, e.g. for driving electric car-sharing vehicles to their charging stations, or maneuvering vehicles remotely through a parking garage.